GitauHarrison/somasoma-eLearning-app/README.md

 - Profile popup on username:hover
 - Sending and receiving private messages
 - User notifications when they receive private messages
+- Restriction of access to other lesson chapters if threshold of lesson objectives achieved is not met (80%)

 Comming soon:
 - [ ] Video conferencing facility